Vizhinjam Port

 Vizhinjam Port (Location Code: IN VZJ) is a minor port located within the Vizhinjam harbour near Thiruvananthapuram, Kerala, India.
 Administered by the Kerala Maritime Board, it functions as a fishing harbour and facilitates coastal shipping operations.
-This port is distinct from the Vizhinjam International Seaport Thiruvananthapuram (Location Code: IN TRV), which is a deep-water transshipment port.
+This port is distinct from the International Deepwater Transhipment Port operated by Vizhinjam International Seaport Ltd. Thiruvananthapuram (Location Code: IN TRV).

 Berth details

 Seaward wharf

 Length of 83 metres with a draft of 4.0 metres.

 The seaward wharf complies with International Ship and Port Facility Security (ISPS) Level 1 standards.

 Leeward wharf

 Length of 81 metres with a draft of 5.0 metres.

 It is used for coastal shipping and fishing vessel operations.
 The wharf provides berthing facilities for small cargo vessels.

 Coast Guard berth

 A dedicated berth for the Indian Coast Guard is under construction at Vizhinjam harbour.
 This berth is designed to be 76.7 metres long and 8 metres wide, with an estimated cost of ₹25 crore.
 The construction is nearing completion and is expected to be commissioned by the end of March 2025.
 Once operational, it will accommodate two medium-sized vessels of approximately 30 metres in length.